nyu-ossd-s18/project_evaluation/mifos_evaluation_activity_3000.md

 - __is there active discussion on the issues:__

+Yes, there is active discussion on some issues.

 - __are there issues marked "good for newbies", "beginner" or some other indicator ot=o imply that they are good for beginner contributors:__

+There weren't really any issues labeled for beginners.